vinyldns/rfcs/text/0000-ptr-correspondance.md

 ### Update a PTR record set with PTR correspondance enabled

-_Note: This can be entered via batch or zone screen, the net action is to create an A record set_
+_Note: This can be entered via batch or zone screen, the net action is to update A or AAAA record set_

 1. System detects an update to an existing PTR record set with PTR correspondance enabled
 2. If there is more than one record in the record set, reject the change